Skip to content

 The easiest way to reduce your video's file size is to reduce its total duration.
 We suggest making this change using a quick and easy online tool like Online Video Cutter, though any video editing software will do.

-Lowering your video's resolution will decrease the image quality of your video overall - if you're using the video for a background, this might not be extremely noticeable, as customers likely be focused on your site's foreground elements.
-Many website visitors are visiting websites on small screens and low-resolution devices anyway, so they might not even be able to tell the difference between different resolutions.
+Lowering your video's resolution will decrease its overall image quality.
+If you're using the video as a background, this might not be extremely noticeable, as customers likely will be focused on your site's foreground elements.
+Many website visitors visit websites on small screens and low-resolution devices anyway, so they might not even be able to tell the difference between different resolutions.

-Generally, we would suggest trying to save the video as a 1080p (1920x1080) video, and seeing if the file can be uploaded.
+Generally, we would suggest trying to save the video as a 1080p (1920x1080) video and seeing if the file can be uploaded.
 If not, reducing your video's resolution to 900p (1600x900) should decrease the file size further.
-If you need the file smaller still, you can reduce the resolution further to 720p (1280x720).
+If you still need the file smaller, you can reduce the resolution further to 720p (1280x720).

-If you still run into issues with file size, reducing your video's framerate could also assist with file size.
-Try setting your framerate to 30 if it isn't set that way already.
-If it is, try lowering the framerate to 24 instead.
+If you still have issues with file size, reducing your video's framerate could also help.
+If your framerate isn't set to 30, try setting it to 24 instead.

 Changing your compression type is a useful last-ditch if the above options fail.
 It's the most complicated of the three options and will likely present the smallest reduction in file size, but it can be a useful option if you're right on the edge of the 75MB file size.

 One of the easiest ways to compress your videos is to use an online compressor like FreeConvert.
-If you're familiar with more advanced video editors like Adobe Premiere, these softwares will also have options for changing your compression and encoding options.
+If you're familiar with more advanced video editors like Adobe Premiere, these softwares will also allow you to change your compression and encoding options.